dimitridublin/ms_project2/README.md

 * When setting up the map rendering, the callback function in the default Google script source (i.e. the "&callback=initMap" part after the API Key) did not work and map was not being rendered.
 As a result, and following a tutor's advice, callback was removed from the script source and calling of function initMap was coded into the separate js file connected to the Google API instead.

 #### Deployment
-* Logged into my github account and in the [project repository page](https://github.com/dimitridublin/ms_project2), clicked on "settings" (under the repository name) and scrolled down to "GitHub Pages"
+* Logged into my GitHub account and in the [project repository page](https://github.com/dimitridublin/ms_project2), clicked on "settings" (under the repository name) and scrolled down to "GitHub Pages"
 * On the "GitHub Pages" section there was a message saying "Pages settings now has its own dedicated tab!
 Check it out here!".
 I clicked on it as required and navigated to GitHub's new dedicated pages settings tab
 * On the pages settings tab and under "Source" I changed the default "none" to "master" so that my site's deployed code feeds from the my project's master branch
 * I clicked on the "Save" button and a message appeared saying "Your site is ready to be published" along with the respective link
 * My site was published at https://dimitridublin.github.io/ms_project2/
+* There are various ways of cloning this repository.
+Please see the respective GitHub doc at: https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository

 #### Credits
 ##### Content